magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 To make an Offer the peer opens a subchannel.
 Recall from the Dilation specification that subchannels are _record_ pipes (not simple byte-streams).

-All records on the subchannel are bytes, where the first byte indicates the kind of message and the remaining bytes are a kind-dependant payload.
+All records on the subchannel begin with a single byte indicating the kind of message.
+Any additional bytes are a kind-dependant payload.

 The following kinds of messages exist (as indicated by the first byte):
 * 1: msgpack-encoded `FileOffer` message
 * 2: msgpack-encoded `DirectoryOffer` message
 * 3: msgpack-encoded `OfferAccept` message
 * 4: msgpack-encoded `OfferReject` message
-* 5: file data bytes
+* 5: raw file data bytes

 All other byte values are reserved for future use and MUST NOT be used.

     XXX: maybe spec [0, 128) as reserved, and [128, 255) for "experiments"?

-The first message sent on the new subchannel is one of two sorts of offer messages.
+The sender that opened the new subchannel MUST immediately send one of the two kinds of offer messages.

 To offer a single file (with message kind `1`):